pmahle/BIS180L_web/_posts/2015-05-26-Metagenomics.md

 **Exercise 1:**
 Using information in the RiceMappingFile.txt and RiceSeqs.fna answer the following questions.
 Are the number of sequences for each sample approximately the same or are there any outliers?
 If so, which samples do they belong to?
 Could a different number of sequences per sample affect future analysis?
 Explain your reasoning.

->Exercise 1 KEY
-0.5pt Not same, outliers
-0.5pt IM1& IM2 are highest - IR50, 1mm_soil, tech rep2
-MB1 & MB2 have the lowest - root, M04 cultivar, root surface
-1 pt explanation of how this could affect

 Now that we've poked around in our raw data, let's carry on with analyzing the microbes present in our samples.

 ## Classify Various Microbiome Sequences into OTUs